lonepo/SASTRA101/README.md

 * *Lunch:* 12:00–1:15 PM(on working days for boys at SAC and girls in their hostels)
 * *Snacks:* 4:30–5:00 PM
 * *Dinner:* 7:00–8:15 PM
+* Strictly do not eat food from other mess or if you are day scholar dont eat in mess you will be severely punished
+*

 ### 🍛 Food Quality
 * Server a strict vegetarian diet.